-Fertiga is the first provider worldwide on analysis of cumulus cells to improve live birth rates.
+UZ Brussels (and its Center of Reproductive Medicine) has been pioneering IVF, with the first ICSI baby (Intracytoplasmic Sperm Injection) worldwide being born in 1992.
+Fertiga is the first provider worldwide on the analysis of cumulus cells to improve live birth rates.

 Prof. Dr. Johan Smitz, Chief Medical Officer

-Prof Smitz – a medical doctor by training – is the head of the Follicle Biology (FOBI) group at the Free University of Brussels (VUB) and member of clinical diagnostics department at University Hospital of VUB (UZ Brussels).
-Johan has been involved for more than 10 years in the development of new diagnostic modalities to predict oocyte competence for pregnancy outcome in women undergoing in-vitro fertilization after hormone stimulation.
+Prof Smitz – a medical doctor by training – is the head of the Follicle Biology (FOBI) group at the Free University of Brussels (VUB) and a member of the clinical diagnostics department at the University Hospital of VUB (UZ Brussels).
+Johan has been involved for more than 10 years in the development of new diagnostic modalities to predict oocyte competence for pregnancy outcomes in women undergoing in-vitro fertilization after hormone stimulation.
 This technology is a key component of Fertiga’s offering in the market.

-Ms Van Hecke is a bioengineer by training and holds a master’s in business economics.
+Ms. Van Hecke is a bioengineer by training and holds a master’s in business economics.
 She has seven years of experience in different marketing and sales roles both in Biotech (Innogenetics) and large diagnostic companies (Fujirebio/Roche).
-Elien decided to exit from Roche Belgium to start-up Fertiga in 2017.
+Elien decided to exit Roche Belgium to start up Fertiga in 2017.

 Prof. Dr. André Rosenthal, Chief Executive Officer

-Prof Rosenthal – molecular biologist by training – was member of the leadership group (2015-2017) of Roche Sequencing, a business unit headquartered in California.
+Prof Rosenthal – a molecular biologist by training – was a member of the leadership group (2015-2017) of Roche Sequencing, a business unit headquartered in California.
 He was the sole founder and CEO of Signature Diagnostic, a cancer diagnostic company in Germany, which he sold to Roche in 2015.
-Andre has extensive experience in clinical and experimental cancer research, human genetics and genomics.
-From 1994 to 2001 he was the head of the German Human Genome Sequencing Project contributing the sequence of chromosome 21 in 2000.
-He joined Fertiga beginning of 2018.
+Andre has extensive experience in clinical and experimental cancer research, human genetics, and genomics.
+From 1994 to 2001 he was the head of the German Human Genome Sequencing Project contributing to the sequencing of chromosome 21 in 2000.
+He joined Fertiga at the beginning of 2018.